Speakers: January 2020

 John was the CIO for an acute Hospital Trust in the North of England and Director of The Health Informatics Service one of the largest and most successful IM&T shared service organisations in the UK.

 He is keen hill walker and general outdoor enthusiast and takes a professional interest in the food and drink industry as both chef and critic.

-Bruce Steinberg is the Executive Vice President of HIMSS International.
+Bruce Steinberg is the Managing Director and EVP of HIMSS International.
 In this role, Bruce is focused on addressing the global need and demand for improvements in the quality, safety and efficiency of health and well-being.